mfitzpatrick/vmrsync/README.md

 ## Getting Started
 The server first must be configured with API keys for TripWatch access, as well as the TripWatch server's location.
-The file structure is in YAML and its default expected location is in `src/.config.yml`, however the file location can be changed by setting the `CONFIG_FILE` environment variable.
+The file structure is in YAML and its default expected location is in the same directory as the application, however the file location can be changed by setting the `-config-file` flag.

 Example file structure:
 ```